Matter effect in presence of a sterile neutrino and resolution of the octant degeneracy using a liquid argon detector: Experimental and Simulation Details of the LArTPC detector

 \subsection{Events from beam neutrinos}

-In the DUNE experiment, we use a beam-power of 1.2MW leading to a total exposure of $10\times 10^{-21}$ POT.
-The neutrino beam simulation for the DUNE experiment has been carried out using the GLoBES\cite{Huber:2004ka} software and with the most recent DUNE configuration file provided by the Collaboration\cite{DUNE:2016ymp}.
-We assume DUNE to be running for 3.5 years each in the neutrino, and the antineutrino mode with a total exposure of 280 kt-yr.
+We use a beam power of 1.2 MW, leading to a total exposure of $10\times 10^{21}$ POT.
+The neutrino beam simulation for the experiment has been carried out using the GLoBES\cite{Huber:2004ka} software with the most recent publicly available configuration file\cite{DUNE:2016ymp}.
+We assume experimental run time for 3.5 years each in the neutrino and the antineutrino mode with a total exposure of 280 kt-yr.

-We have plotted the electron and muon events spectrum for 1300 km baseline at DUNE considering normal hierarchy with sterile mixing angle of $\theta_{14},\theta_{24}=7^\circ$ at fixed phases $\delta_{13}=-90^\circ,\delta_{14}=90^\circ$ in \autoref{fig:events_e_oct}.
+We have plotted the electron and muon events spectrum for 1300 km baseline considering normal hierarchy with sterile mixing angle of $\theta_{14},\theta_{24}=7^\circ$ at fixed phases $\delta_{13}=-90^\circ,\delta_{14}=90^\circ$ in \autoref{fig:events_e_oct}.
 There are differences between the spectra of the events for the true value of $\theta_{23}=41^\circ$(green) in LO with the values of $\theta_{23}$ in HO for $46^\circ$(orange), $50^\circ$(blue).
 This is indicative of the octant sensitivity.
 It should be noted that although the green spectrum is closer to the orange one($46^\circ$) for electron events (left panels), for muon events (right panels) the green one is closer to the blue one($50^\circ$).
 This indicates that the maximum sensitivity occurs at different $\theta_{23}$ values in the opposite octant for electron and muon events.
 This will lead to the synergy between electron and muon events when we compute the combined octant sensitivity at $\chi^2$ level.
-The maximum difference in events is observed in the energy region of 2-4 GeV where the DUNE events spectra have maxima in the case of both electrons and muons.
+The maximum difference in events is observed in the energy region of 2-4 GeV, where the spectra of the event have maxima in the case of both electrons and muons.